Bold Predictions for Top College Football Freshmen in 2018

 Though Miami lost one excellent running back in Mark Walton, it still has a great returning option in Travis Homer.
 The rising junior averaged 5.9 yards per carry and fell just shy of 1,000 rushing yards last season.
 He was also a key piece of the passing game, finishing fourth on the team with 18 receptions.

-The Hurricanes will also have athlete / utility man DeeJay Dallas in the mix for backfield touches.
-He had 309 total yards from scrimmage last season as a true freshman, and had his best rushing performances at the end of the year against Clemson (ACC Championship) and Wisconsin (Orange Bowl).
+The Hurricanes will also have DeeJay Dallas in the mix for backfield touches.
+He had 309 total yards from scrimmage last season as a true freshman and had his best rushing performances at the end of the year against Clemson (ACC Championship Game) and Wisconsin (Orange Bowl).

 But the biggest star at Mark Richt's disposal is incoming 5-star recruit Lorenzo Lingard, and it's only a matter of time before he gets the starting job.

-Between his junior and senior seasons in high school, Lingard averaged 9.3 yards per carry and scored 48 touchdowns, according to his Miami bio.
-To be sure, video-game numbers in high school don't always mean stardom in college, but Lingard is so fast that it should translate for him.
+Between his junior and senior seasons at University High School in Florida, Lingard averaged 9.3 yards per carry and scored 48 touchdowns, according to his Miami bio.
+To be sure, video-game prep numbers don't always mean stardom in college, but Lingard is so fast that it should translate for him.

 He probably won't be the starter from day one, though.
 Miami opens the season against LSU in a game too important to disregard Homer's experience and his proven value added as both a pass-blocker and a receiver.
 After three straight against Savannah State, Toledo and Florida International, however, it'll be clear that Miami's best chance to win the ACC is with Lingard as its bell cow.